david-wb/entity-linking/README.md

-# Entity Linking
+# Bi-Encoder Entity Linking

-This repo contains a basic system for performing named entity linking.
-The ML models are implemented in PyTorch.
+This repo implements a bi-encoder model for entity linking.
+The bi-encoder separately embeds mention and entity pairs into a shared vector space.
+The encoders in the bi-encoder model are pretrained transformers.
+We evaluate three different base encoder models on the retrieval rate metric.
+The retrieval rate is the rate at which the correct entity for a mention is included when generating `k` candidates for each mention in the test set.
+The HuggingFace names of the three base encoder models are:

+* `bert-base-uncased`
+* `roberta-base`
+* `johngiorgi/declutr-base`

+The ML models in this repo are implemented using PyTorch and PyTorch-Lightning.